Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Some of the items you could buy for threepence (1½p) in Woolworths in the 1910s

-Some historians credit Woolworths with revolutionising retailing in Great Britain during the early part of the Twentieth Century.
-The American founders were certainly surprised at how quickly the British company came to outgrow its parent and become adopted as a quintessentially British institution.
-By the outbreak of the Great War the young new subsidiary had already begun to assert its independence, setting its own direction.
-American executives quickly 'went native', opting to remain in Britain for the rest of their careers.
+Some historians credit Woolworths with revolutionising retailing in the UK and Ireland in the early Twentieth Century.
+The American founders were certainly surprised at how quickly the subsidiary outgrew its parent and the brand was adopted by local people.
+By the outbreak of War the Board had already begun to set its own direction.
+Its American executives had quickly 'gone native'.
+Almost all chose to spend their whole careers in Britain.

-The philosophy was that long-term profits would be generated both by selling large quantities of cheap items and by persuading satisfied customers to trade up to luxury sixpenny items from time-to-time.
+The philosophy was that long-term profits would be generated both by a twin-track strategy.
+Sell large quantities of cheap items regularly, and persuade satisfied customers to trade up to 'luxury' sixpenny items from time-to-time.

-"Wot at these blawsted things for?" some customers asked about the original range of threepenny bathroom items at Woolworths.
-But they soon caught on.As the new Buyers negotiated prices with British and European factories, they were able to use the muscle of over 500 branches in the USA.
-Many of the early orders included large quantities for export across the Atlantic and smaller volumes for sale in-store.
-The buying power allowed them to offer well-made local goods at lower prices than people were used to.
-Some were standard supplier lines, while others were built to order from specifications that had already been proved in the USA.
-A few lines appeared strange and unfamiliar when they first went on sale.
-One customer looked at the Bathroomware in the Liverpool store on its first day, looked up and asked the Buyer "I say wot's this blawsted thing for?
+"Wot are these blawsted things for?" some customers asked about the original range of threepenny bathroom items at Woolworths.
+But they soon caught on.When the Buyers negotiated terms with local factories, they exploited the muscle of over 500 branches in the USA.
+Early orders regularly included large quantities for export and smaller volumes for sale in-store.
+This helped the new stores to offer well-made local goods at lower prices.
+Some were standard lines; others were commissioned to US specifications.
+A few things appeared strange when they first went on sale.
+A Liverpool customer stared at the Bathroom display and asked the Buyer "wot's this blawsted thing for?
 Wotta you do with it?"

 A window display promoting Woolworths' latest line in stationery - luxurious paper straight from the mill at threepence (1½p) per pad

-Frank Woolworth had found that customer concerns about product quality had proved a key barrier in his first stores in the USA.
-In response he had instructed every assistant to encourage customers to browse the displays, pick up and inspect any item.
-He also backed every product with a guarantee of satisfaction or money back.
-The same policies were implemented from the first day in Great Britain.
-They proved highly effective in encouraging sales, which in turn quickly put paid to the adverse media comment in the run-up to the first openings.
+In the USA Frank Woolworth had been forced to address customer concerns about product quality in his first stores.
+He instructed his clerks to invite customers to pick up and inspect any item.
+He also backed everything with a 'satisfaction or money back' guarantee.
+Both policies were adopted in the UK.
+They proved effective in getting shoppers to buy, which in turn quickly put paid to the adverse media comment in the run-up to the first openings.

 Displays in the early Woolworth stores were designed to encourage customers to pick up and inspect the merchandise and make their own selections, long before the days of self service.